23 Ways to Make Money With a Cargo Van

 16. Flip Furniture

 If you’re hauling junk for people, you might come across furniture pieces that need a little TLC.
-You can also look for good deals for brand-name furniture on Craigslist or Facebook.
+You can also look for good deals on Craigslist or Facebook for brand-name furniture.
 Being able to offer delivery could mean more and faster sales.

 17. Pressure Washing

 Help homeowners keep their houses looking new and clean.
-You only need a high-quality pressure washer to clean siding, driveways, sidewalks, or other hard surfaces.
-You can get a customer first then rent one from a home improvement store if you want to test the business idea before committing.
+A high-quality pressure washer is all you need to clean siding, driveways, sidewalks, or other hard surfaces.
+If you want to test the business idea before committing, you can get a customer and rent one from a home improvement store.

 18. Pool Cleaning